 The WAF is also highly customizable, allowing you to tailor its settings to meet your specific security needs.
 In fact, one of the blocking options prohibits SQL queries in all application parameters.

-This proactive defence mechanism significantly enhances your site’s security, ensuring that potential threats are neutralised before they can cause harm.
+This proactive defence mechanism provides a real boost to your site’s security, ensuring that potential threats are neutralised before they can cause harm.

 Limiting user permissions